ST10466527/Web-Development/README.md

 - **Group:** 1

 ## Project Overview
-**Collection by Slindo** is a simple informational website designed to promote sustainable and affordable fashion through thrift clothing.It introduces the concept of thrifting, showcases example second-hand products, and provides a contact form for potential buyers or sellers.
+**Collection by Slindo** is a simple informational website designed to promote sustainable and affordable fashion through thrift clothing.
+It introduces the concept of thrifting, showcases example second-hand products, and provides a contact form for potential buyers or sellers.

 Unlike a full e-commerce site, this platform does not support online shopping or payments.
 Instead, it focuses on: